SMByC/StackComposed/README.md

 4. Split the wrapper into chunks.
 5. Read only the current chunk from every input image.
 6. Apply optional preprocessing filters.
-7. Compute the statistic along the time axis.
+7. Compute the statistic along the Z-axis.
 8. Stream chunk results to the output GeoTIFF.

 ### Wrapper extent